nteract/transformime/README.md

 ## Usage

-Transformime works with jsdoc and the browser (once transpiled).
+Transformime works with jsdom and the browser (once transpiled).

 Note that the examples below use `babel-node` and work from a git clone.